 Violence between family members is subject to legal intervention in the same way as violence between strangers.

-Domestic and family violence is recognised to take many forms, including not only physical injury, but also emotional and psychological harm, social isolation and financial control.
+Domestic and family violence is recognised to take many forms, including physical or sexual abuse, but also emotional and psychological harm, social isolation and financial control.
+Domestic and family violence can also occur through the use of technology and devices.

 If domestic and family violence comes to the attention of police, they may issue an intervention order (see Intervention orders) or lay criminal charges against the perpetrator (see Criminal charges).

-Even though not all forms of domestic and family violence carry a criminal sanction and penalty, all forms are often relevant to courts, for example, all forms are relevant when a court is making intervention orders or parenting orders.
+Even though not all forms of domestic and family violence carry a criminal sanction and penalty, all forms are often relevant in various legal contexts, for example, all forms are relevant when a court is making intervention orders or parenting orders.
+For more information about how the courts are guided to approach cases involving domestic and family violence, please refer to the National Domestic and Family Violence Bench Book.

 For information on domestic and family violence services that can help South Australian women and girls, including in Auslan, see our Abuse Prevention Accessible Videos.